November 19, 2019

 "Don't Kill the Animals": Produced by JFT Hood.
 Mixed by Grant Showbiz, JFT Hood.

-This version is not a new "mix" (as stated on the record), but a new recording (with no musical input from the original artists) for which all vocals have been used from the original recording (as originally released on Rescue Version - video mix; see entry above).
+This version is not a new "mix" (as stated on the record), but a new recording (with no musical input from the original artists) for which all vocals have been taken from the original recording (as originally released on Rescue Version - video mix; see entry above).
 The reason why there is "'91 Mix" written on it is because the release of the finished album was postponed from 1990 to 1991.

 "Rage": Produced by Vince Clarke, Andy Bell, Les Chappell, JFT Hood.
 Mixed by Grant Showbiz, JFT Hood.